DMM TOC > 500 Additional Mailing Services|

 6. Articles sent to or from the Republic of the Marshall Islands and the Federated States of Micronesia.

-[3-3-14] The form must show article number, names and domestic addresses of mailer and addressee, amount due mailer, and amount of money order fee necessary to make remittance.
+The form must show article number, names and domestic addresses of mailer and addressee, amount due mailer, and amount of the money order fee necessary to make remittance.
 The USPS is not responsible for errors that a mailer makes in stating the charges to be collected.
-The information required on the COD form must be handwritten with ink, typewritten, or computer printed.
-The mailer may not stipulate “Cash Only” on the COD form.
+The information required on the COD form must be handwritten, typed or computer generated in ink.
+The mailer may not stipulate a specific payment method on the COD form.

 a.
 “If recipient refuses to pay charges for any reason, deliver at once without collecting the charges.
 See remittance coupon for further instructions.”